 The play Seven Against Thebe enlarges the context of Antigone’s actions – as well as Creon’s overreaction.
 The play also sheds light upon the conflict between Creon and Antigone.
 Why is it of such an import to Creon that Polyneices is not given a dignified burial ceremony?
 And why is it so important that Antigone is punished with the greatest penalty because she attempted to bury her brother?
 Why is Creon so relentless?

 Interpreted in this way, Antigone revolves around standing by, until death, the act of arranging a regent’s funeral.
 But, more overlooked, also around who is and may become a statesman.
 The brothers’ agreement to take yearly turns in reigning is an actual loosening up of the monarchy, and Antigone is honouring the brother who was adhering to the new order.
-Her lines – and Creon’s – shows that she is conscious of her challenging of the power (the autocratic rule) and that her actions is a capability test verifying that she has the traits to shoulder a regent’s position.
-It is Antigone who is next in line to the throne after her brothers, not their uncle Creon.
+Her lines – and Creon’s – show that she is conscious of her challenging of the power (the autocratic rule) and that her actions are a capability test verifying that she has the traits to shoulder a regent’s position.
+It is Antigone who is next in line to the throne after her brothers, not their father’s uncle Creon.
 Did perhaps Antigone and Polyneices have in mind a scenario of a wider democratic struggle?

 In the Swedish Royal Dramatic Theatre (Dramaten) staging of Antigone in 2017, the boy, who attends to the prophet the blind manwoman Tiresias, is played by a dog (non-starving).
 The dog is the uttermost witness, the visible and invisible actor, the one who is hidden away despite their significant contribution.
 It is the prophet and the dog who make the audience wince and hold their breath.
 Even when Antigone is lowered down to Hades, accompanied by Led Zeppelin music, she cannot rival the prophet’s and the dog’s timeless and wise personas.

-Tiresias and the dog are a hyperbole, a kind of drag-act that reminds us of the ones who are visible yet become invisible.
+Tiresias and the dog are a hyperbole, a kind of drag-act reminding us of the ones who are visible yet become invisible.
 Women, older people, non-binary, functionally marginalized, migrants, workers, children, dogs, other non-humans go broadly unnoticed in the grandiose narratives of posterity.
 The prophet and the dog make-visible those excluded in the loosening of the autocratic rule that was the first formal European democracy.
 Antigone acts out a regent’s early and desperate revolt to democratize the scope of decision-making and law-making.
 She has the people, the choir, the prophets, and the audience with her.
 At last – but too late – perhaps even Creon.

 Antigone / [Sofokles].
 Alkestis ; Medea ; Hippolytos / [Euripides] fyra grekiska dramer i övers. av Hjalmar Gullberg, PAN/Norstedts 1967